 The people of the house lighted candles but found nothing.
 The son froze frightened, confined in the chest.

-After a while, as his heartbeat decreased but his despair grew he had an idea.
-He scratched the wood to imitate the gnawing of a mouse.
+After a while, as his heartbeat decreased but his despair grew, he had an idea.
+He scratched the wood with his nails to imitate the gnawing of a mouse.

 The lady of the house told a maid to take a candle and look into the chest.
 Once the lid unlocked, the captive leaped out, blew out the light of the maid’s hand and fled.
 Everybody caught arms and charged after him.